-Item Associated Impacts Management Action Timing Responsible Party Monitoring Design & Pre-Constructi on Phase Familiarisation with the contents of the EMPr & EA.
+Item Associated Impacts Management Action Timing Responsible Party Monitoring Design & Pre-Construction Phase Familiarisation with the contents of the EMPr & EA.
+Loss of vegetation during construction; Fire risks Attendance of a pre- construction environmental compliance workshop Prior to commencement of site clearing & earthworks.
+ECO, Engineers, Contractor & Project Management.
+ECO to include details of this in the first environmental control Report.
 Demarcation of Development Areas and No-Go Areas.
-Loss of vegetation during construction; Fire risks Loss of threatened vegetation; Disturbance of butterfly habitat; Fire risk Attendance of a preconstruction environmental compliance workshop All areas outside of the construction / development area to be clearly demarcated.
+Loss of threatened vegetation; Disturbance of butterfly habitat; Fire risk All areas outside of the construction / development area to be clearly demarcated.
 All vegetation outside development area are considered no-go.
 Prior to commencement of site clearing & earthworks.
-Prior to commencement of site clearing & earthworks.
-ECO, Engineers, Contractor & Project Management.
 Contractor with input from the Engineer, ECO and participating specialists where necessary.
-Contractor responsible for maintaining demarcation throughout the construction phase.
-ECO to include details of this in the first environmental control Report.
-ECO to maintain photographic record of demarcation.
-Obtain Permit for removal / translocation of protected plant species.
+Contractor responsible for maintaining demarcation throughout the construction phase ECO to maintain photographic record of demarcation.
+Obtain Permit for trimming of protected plant species.
 Removal of vegetation and listed or protected plant species during construction Habitat loss for avifaunal species Physical removal of the narrow strips of woody riparian zones at crossings Loss of topsoil Permit application to be informed be list of protected plant species found by the ecological specialist within the final facility development footprint.
-Permit requirements & list to inform updated plant rescue plan.
-Prior to plant rescue and vegetation clearing.
+Prior to any trimming of branches/roots.
 ECO, ESA, Ecological Specialist & Contractor ECO & proponent to provide photographic record Environmental Induction Training Creation of employment during construction (positive) Employment opportunities and skills development opportunities during the operation (positive) As defined in the EMPr Prior to commencement of site clearing & earthworks.
-ECO & Contractor Contractor to provide details to ECO.
-ECO to provide details in monthly reports.
-Construction Pha se Minimise impact of o Land disturbance, Implementation of Throughout Contractor Engineer
+ECO & Contractor ContractortoprovidedetailstoECO.ECOtoprovidedetailsinmonthly reports.
+Construction Phase Minimise impact of construction vehicles Land disturbance, changing run-off characteristics and increasing erosion risks Implementation of recommendations defined in EMPr.
+Throughout construction phase Contractor Engineer